sadricodes/scriptify/documentation/index.md

 1. ### Create a new webpage and give it the name "Admin Settings".

-- Follow the steps to create another new webpage, and call this one "Admin Settings.
+- Follow the steps to create another new webpage, and call this one "Admin Settings"
   ![Create a new webpage for the admin settings](./doc_images/adminSettingstat.png)

 2. ### Paste the admin settings template code into the contents box, and save your webpage